fed1620/BookWarm/README.md

 ~~~~~~~~~~
 Igor(newLayoutLauncher) - Make sure each note activity has a skeleton java file
 to go with it.
 Create a separate "Add Note Activity" with a large text box for inputting the note
-content, and a smaller EditText for an optional page number.
-The "Add Note Activity" should pass the
+content, a smaller EditText for an optional page number, and a button to create the note.
-newly created note object on an intent.
+Create a java file for that activity that will pass a Note object (via intent.putExtra()) back to NoteDetailsActivity (which
+Jake will be creating) when the Create Note button is pressed.

-Federico(Iostream Broadswordsman) - Implement rating bar and readstatus button in BookDetails
+Federico(Iostream Broadswordsman) - Remove the menu button we created, and switch it's functionality to the activity bar in
+MainActivity

-Jake(RogueFactory) - Implement newActivity from onClicks on the ListView objects.
+Jake(RogueFactory) - Implement the java for NoteDetailsActivity.
+(Possible custom adapter needed)

 NOTES FOR TEAM MEMBERS GO HERE: